virtual-labs/tool-web-ext-vscode/README_FOR_DEVELOPER.md

 - run production using `npm run start-vscode-server`
 - Now paste the localhost link in the vscode.dev at workspace option (developer: install) and install the extension.

+## Publishing

+1. Update the version in `package.json`.
+2. Run `npm run package` to create a `.vsix` file.
+3. Upload this .vsix file to the marketplace.

 **Note**: The compilation should be done before running the extension.
 If you encounter any error, make sure that you have compiled the code first.